 ~ Make sure your operating system is up to date (with service pack 3 for an XP) and that all programs (including your anti-virus/everything) are as up to date as you care to go.
 (Our XPs are strictly off-line.)

 ** I also installed this printer to our Vista operated laptop, which went without a hitch (no error warnings) --but I do suggest clicking on the initial "Next" button quickly --after plugging in the USB cable --lest the computer's auto-install ("plug and play") tries to take over.
-Notice: the Vista install took an ungodly long time, so just relax and wait.
+The Vista install took an ungodly long time, so just relax and wait.
 There are long periods when nothing seems to be happening.

 So far, I see these three downsides.

 1) * The install (to my old XP-3 operated computer, which Brother lists as being supported) went very slow.
 My computer laboriously built a "Framework 4 Setup" from within which the install program seems to operate.
 (The Vista install displayed nothing about "Framework 4".)
-After that the XP-3 process was a heckuva rough cob with plenty of "Exception", "error", "cancel", "re-install", "can't see the printer --fix the USB connection" type alerts.
+After that the XP-3 install process was a heckuva rough cob with plenty of "Exception", "error", "cancel", "re-install", "can't see the printer --fix the USB connection" type alerts.
 There was even some sort of a "Visual C++" warning.
 Steeped in decades of such Microsoft BS, I simply "X'd" or "Canceled" my way through the alerts.
 (However: take care not to cancel the installation itself.)

-* Yes: I followed the install instructions religiously (and as to when to connect the USB).
-Then I went back to a restore point in order to accomplish an uninstall, carefully tried another install --and got the same results.
+* Yes: I followed the install instructions religiously (and as to when to connect the printer's USB).
+Then I went back to a restore point in order to accomplish an uninstall, carefully tried another install --and got the exact same results.

-* I tried a work-around of taking a (restore pointed) fresh start and letting my XP-3 operating system do the installation, but that didn't work.
+* I tried a work-around of taking a (restore pointed) fresh start and letting my XP-3 operating system do the installation, but that simply didn't work.
 It could not find any drivers on the install CD (buried in machine code, perhaps).

-* To avoid multiple error alerts (installing to XP-3), the final work-around was to let the three MS "Found new hardware" alerts play out (without the install CD in place).
+* To avoid multiple error alerts (when installing to XP-3), the final work-around was to let the three MS "Found new hardware" alerts play out (without the install CD in place).
 When they fail to find any drivers, check the option: "Don't ask me about this again."
 After that you still get a single "defective USB" alert, but only for the first print of the day's run.

 3) Though not really a downside (unless Brother jacks up its ink tank prices), you do not want to be using 3rd party inks with this printer.
-Unlike my HP-1510's cartridges (each one comes with its own print head), if you clog up the internal heads of a tank type printer, you're done --and it's your fault.
+Unlike my HP-1510's cartridges (each one comes with its own print head), if you clog up the internal heads of a tank type printer, you're done --and: it's your fault.